 We do not set limitations on the percentage of our mortgage asset portfolio composed of properties located in any one area (whether by state, zip code or other geographic measure).
 Concentration in any one area increases our exposure to the economic and natural hazard risks associated with that area.
-Historically, a majority of our mortgage acquisitions and originations by the mortgage operations and mortgages held for investment by our long term investment operations were secured by properties in California and, to a lesser extent, Florida.
+Historically, a majority of our mortgage acquisitions and originations by the mortgage operations, mortgages held for investment by our long term investment operations and loans financed by our warehouse lending operations were secured by properties in California and, to a lesser extent, Florida.
 For instance, certain parts of California have experienced an economic downturn in past years and California and Florida have suffered the effects of certain natural hazards.
 Declines in those residential real estate markets may reduce the values of the properties collateralizing the mortgages, increase foreclosures and losses and have material adverse effect on our results of operations or financial condition.